Simhyeon/r4d/README.md

 **NOTE**

-An unbalanced right parenthesis ends macro invocation and a non-double-quoted comma will change the number or content of arguments.
-If desirable content includes unbalanced right parentheses or commas, enclose the body with double quotes.
-Use escaped form of double quote, ```\"``` to use literal comma inside double quotes.
+An unbalanced parenthesis changes the behaviour of macro invocation and a non-double-quoted comma will change the number or content of arguments.
+If desirable content includes unbalanced parentheses or commas, enclose the body with string literal with the syntax of ```\* TEXT GOES HERE *\```

 ```
 $repeat(2,I'm,comma,separated